The 5 Stages of Addiction Recovery florida

 Allow them to evaluate you and give you a firm diagnosis.
 The addiction specialist can offer recommendations on what kind of treatment plan might benefit you most.
 Your doctor may feel you are in a state where you need to admit yourself to a detox center.
 After that, you may be a candidate for options like a residential stay or intensive outpatient treatment.

-Giving Up Substance Abuse
+Giving Up Substance Use

 Admitting yourself to a detox facility provides you with access to 24/7 care as you go through withdrawal.
 Medication-assisted treatment can help alleviate your withdrawal symptoms while reducing or even eliminating cravings for drugs or alcohol during the addiction recovery process.

-Regardless of the treatment plan you choose, all will involve a commitment to abstain from substance abuse.
+Regardless of the treatment plan you choose, all will involve a commitment to abstain from substance use.
 Attending regular therapy sessions can help you learn skills that help you manage your reactions to triggers that may crop up when you are outside.

 Remaining Sober After Addiction Recovery